karstengresch/awesome-jboss/readme.md

 [WildFly](http://wildfly.org) - Formerly called JBoss Application Server, a name now reserved for the offering supported by Red Hat.
 Very lightweight Java EE (and JavaScript!) environment, scalable, extensible, normally technically a bit ahead of the JBoss AS

 [WildFly Swarm](http://wildfly-swarm.io) - Allows putting services into a single deployable but still Java EE conformant jar.
 Perfect for microservices.
+Think of Spring Boot in the JBoss world-

 [Arquillian](http://arquillian.org) - Server side testing done right.